ben-cooper/LuaMorse/README.md

 # Lua Morse
-Lua Script to Translate to and from Morse Code
+Lua Script to Translate to and from Morse Code.

 ## Usage

 -e for encoding to morse<br>
 -d for decoding from morse
+-o for output to file (filename: output.wav)

 ```
-usage: ./morse.lua <-e | -d> message
+usage: ./morse.lua <-e | -d> message [-o]
 ```

 ## Examples